-Sport at Mother Teresa is led by our specialist teacher Mr Morrison.
-All students from Prep to Year 6 have a sports lesson with Mr Morrison utilising our oval for outdoor sports lessons such as soccer, football, hockey, cricket and so on.
+Sport at Mother Teresa is led by our specialist teacher.
+All students from Prep to Year 6 have a sports lesson utilising our oval for outdoor sports lessons such as soccer, football, hockey, cricket and so on.
 Lessons are also held under our shelter area which has our basketball court/volleyball area.
-Mr Morrison also coordinates our athletics and swimming carnivals.
+Students also participate in athletics and swimming carnivals.
 Students participate in a two-week swimming program at Helensvale Aquatic Centre leading up to the swimming carnival.

 Several times each term we participate in interschool sports in a variety of sports competing against local schools in the area.
 On 'away games' students in our older years travel by bus to the host school and return in time for dismissal.
 Mother Teresa is also rostered on as a host school where the competing schools come to us.

 The Foundation curriculum provides opportunities for students to learn through movement.
 The content enables students to develop and practise fundamental movement skills through active play and structured movement activities.
 This improves competence and confidence in their movement abilities.
 The content also provides opportunities for students to learn about movement as they participate in physical activity in a range of different settings.